DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 Dr. Chen moved to the whiteboard and began drawing a hierarchical diagram.

 "At the top, you have the primordial creators, the architects.
-Let's call them by their philosophical function: **The Werdh-anes**, 'The Growers.'
+Let's call them by their philosophical function: **The Gardeners**—their true name in the ancient tongue was *Werdh-anes*, 'The Growers.'
 Below them were two specialized agent classes they created.
-The **Apkallu** were the scientists and teachers—the keepers of knowledge.
-And the **Igigi** were the administrators and workforce—the keepers of infrastructure.
+The **Apkallu** were the scientists and teachers—**The Sages**—the keepers of knowledge.
+And the **Igigi** were the administrators and workforce—who later became **The Rulers**—the keepers of infrastructure.
 The whole Human Experiment was run by this middle-management."

 Dr. Morrison studied the diagram.
 "So the **Anunnaki** we keep reading about..."